In Search of the Elusive Andean Bear

-After half an hour of brisk walking up a gently sloping hill, with enclosed forest walls to either side, suddenly the landscape opened up on our right side, with glorious panoramic views of the valley below and green, forest mountains beyond.
+After half an hour of brisk walking up a gently sloping hill, with lush forest to either side, suddenly the landscape opened to our right side.
+We were rewarded with glorious panoramic views of the valley below, and cloud forest mountains beyond.

-Gathering up our gear, we sprinted giddily up the trail, it was less than 5 minutes before we found the guide, who gestured yonder into the avocado trees … and there he was, an adult Andean bear, slowly climbing up to reach the high-hanging fruit :)
+Gathering up our gear, we sprinted giddily up the trail, less than 5 minutes later meeting the guide.
+With a broad smile on his face, he gestured yonder into the aguacatillo trees … and there he was, an adult Andean bear, slowly climbing the trunk to reach the high-hanging fruit :)

 The Andean bear is currently listed as “Vulnerable: at high risk of extinction in the wild” on the IUCN Red List of threatened species.

-Clearly, something had to change, and that came through Bear Ecologist, Santiago Molina, who initiated a study of bears in Pichincha Province.
+Something had to change, and that came through Bear Ecologist, Santiago Molina, who initiated a study of bears in Pichincha Province.

-Despite the success of bear ecology over the past decade, this work is still very much ongoing.
-With growing public support and recognition of the Andean Bear in Ecuador, there is renewed hope that this shy species can successfully be protected in the future.
+Today, with growing public support and recognition of the Andean Bear in Ecuador, there is renewed hope that this shy species can be successfully protected in the future.

 Andean bears are omnivores and considered the most vegetarian of all bear species.
-Their diet consists mostly of berries, vegetables & bromeliads, with just 5% of food being meat such as small rodents or birds.
+Their diet consists mostly of berries, vegetables & bromeliads, with just 5% of food beng meat such as small rodents or birds.